restatedev/examples/typescript/templates/cloudflare-worker/README.md

 Sample project configuration of a Restate service using the TypeScript SDK and Cloudflare Workers.

-Have a look at the [TypeScript Quickstart guide](https://docs.restate.dev/get_started/quickstart?sdk=ts) for more information about the SDK.
+Have a look at the [TypeScript Quickstart guide](https://docs.restate.dev/get_started/quickstart?sdk=ts) for more information about this template.

 You can run locally with `npm run dev` and register to Restate with `restate dep add http://localhost:9080 --use-http1.1`. `--use-http1.1` is needed